tainacan/tainacan/docs/internal-api.md

 `Item Metada` is a special kind of entity, because it is not an actual entity itself.
 Rather, it is the relationship between an Item and a Field.
 And this relationship has a value.

-So imagine a Collection of pens has a Field called "color".
-This means the an item of this collection will have a relationship with this metadatum, and this relation will have a value.
-Red, for example.
+So imagine a Collection of pens has a Metadata called "color".
+This means that an item of this collection will have a relationship with this metadatum, and this relation will have a value.
+"Red", for example.

-So the Item Metadata Entity constructor gets to entities: an item and a metadatum.
+So the Item Metadata Entity constructor gets two entities: an item and a metadatum.
 Lets see an example, considering I alredy have a collection with metadata and an item.

 ```PHP
 // Considering $item is an existing Item Entity an $metadatum an existing Field Entity